picoders1/AI-Driven-DR-Detection-System/README.md

 The system is concerned about accuracy and patient privacy and represents an important and promising area of innovation in healthcare.

+# ----- Future Enhancement -----

+# 1. Telemedicine and Remote Screening:

+Telemedicine platforms and remote screening solutions will become more prevalent, allowing individuals with diabetes in remote or underserved areas to access diabetic retinopathy detection services without the need for in-person visits to specialized eye clinics.

+# 2. Mobile Applications and Self-monitoring:

+Mobile applications and self-monitoring tools may empower individuals with diabetes to regularly assess their eye health at home.
+With the integration of smartphone cameras and AI-based algorithms, these applications could enable self-screening for diabetic retinopathy and prompt users to seek a professional evaluation if necessary.

 # Thank You!!!